workarea-commerce/workarea/docs/source/articles/documentation.html.md

 The format of these documents is proprietary to the build system.

 Each file begins with [YAML frontmatter](https://middlemanapp.com/basics/frontmatter/#yaml-frontmatter), which declares a title and excerpt used for search functionality.
+Adding a `created_at` entry to the frontmatter will allow the article to display within the Recent Articles section of the main documentation navigation.
+This date should be in `YYYY/MM/DD` format.

 Following the frontmatter is [Redcarpet](https://github.com/vmg/redcarpet) markdown with the `:tables`, `:no_intra_emphasis`, and `:fenced_code_blocks` extensions enabled.